31st December 2018

 England takes gold at the World Adaptive Surfing Championship

-On my third trip to the ISA World Adaptive Games, I had the enviable opportunity to spend a week in warm Californian sunshine with a group of truly exceptional athletes, who are part of a movement, a movement of serious competition, dedication and stoke.
+On my third trip to the ISA World Adaptive Games, I had the enviable opportunity to spend a week in warm Californian sunshine with a group of truly exceptional athletes who are part of a developing movement of serious competition, dedication and stoke.

-We gathered on the shores of Huntington Beach for the final leg of the Adaptive Surf League season.
-With perfect surf conditions and light winds to greet us, we had a incredible three-day event of surfing and experiences that left me brimming with positivity, warmth and excitement.
+We gathered on the shore at Huntington Beach for the final leg of the Adaptive Surf League season.
+With perfect surf conditions and light winds to greet us, we had an incredible three-day event of surfing and experiences that left me brimming with positivity, warmth and excitement.

-Together we left Huntington to travel south to the shores of La Jolla, San Diego where the World Surfing Games was due to be held.
+Together we left Huntington to travel south to La Jolla, San Diego, where the World Surfing Games was to be held.
 Again, favourable conditions greeted us and it took just minutes before coaches, managers and athletes were trading waves, honing skills and making memories.

 ISA demonstrated the growth of the sport

 Roll on the main event and opening ceremony.
 As ever, the International Surfing Association put on a great hometown show.
-The Parade of Nations was a cacophony of whistles, chants, national anthems, tribal chanting.
-We our team proudly managed a rousing rendition of We Do Like to be Beside the Seaside.
+The Parade of Nations was a cacophony of whistles, chants, national anthems and tribal chanting.
+Our team proudly managed a rousing rendition of We Do Like to be Beside the Seaside.

 The competition was intense.
-We had a bigger team than ever before and with a diverse range of help and support needed, the team were running pretty hot for the whole event.
+We had a bigger team than ever before and with a diverse range of help and support, the team were running pretty hot for the whole event.